claudiuionutz/eth-monitor/README.md

 ## 3. TODO:

+  1. AddHost name to log pattern
-  1. Consider logrotate
+  2. Consider logrotate
-  2. Add more info regarding log size as funtion of time
+  3. Add more info regarding log size as funtion of time
-  3. Consider an RPM
+  4. Consider an RPM